 Bereavement Leave will be granted for a maximum of five days or up to 40 hours with pay in the event of the death in an employee's immediate family.
 In the event of non-immediate family, a maximum of one day with pay may be granted at the discretion of the Department Manager.
-Immediate family is defined as spouse, parent, daughter, son, brother, sister, mother-in-law, father-in-law, son-in-law, daughter-in-law, grandparent, grandchild, step parents, step children, domestic partner, and a person who is legally acting in one of the above capacities.
+Immediate family is defined as spouse, parent, daughter, son, brother, sister, mother-in-law, father-in-law, son-in-law, daughter-in-law, brother-in-law, sister-in-law, grandparent, grandchild, step parents, step children, domestic partner, and a person who is legally acting in one of the above capacities.

 Bereavement Leave is available to all full-time regular employees.
 Part-time non-benefited and seasonal employees are not eligible for Bereavement Leave.
 Additional days of leave with pay may be granted by the City Manager only for extensive traveling, making funeral arrangements or settling estate matters.
-Additional days may be granted for an immediate family member only.
 Bereavement leave is part of the City's core benefits package.

-10.22 Family Medical Leave
+10.22 10.5 Family Medical Leave